youssefjedidi/youssefjedidi/README.md

 **youssefjedidi/youssefjedidi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- 🔭 I’m currently working on a [Student aircaft Design Project](https://github.com/youssefjedidi/Aircraft_Design_Project).
+-  👯 I’m looking to collaborate on an **AI Hackathon**
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...